POUNDIAN/.github/profile/README.md

 __A New Font__

 Currently the website uses Dante Monotype (+ Dante Monotype Titling for headings).
 Currently DanteMTTitling breaks the website: it does not have a glyph for the apostrophe, `’` or `'`.
 In the spirit of the modern, I think a sans-serif font would suit the project better.
 Any suggestions for fonts are welcome.
 Even better if someone wanted to make one.

+## Resources Online

+_This is not a sufficient place to define our desired dataset, nor source it.
+This is just a note._

+__Modjourn__

+[Modernist Journal's Project(https://modjourn.org/) hosts digitised versions of a number of modernist journals that might be of interest to us, including Blast, Poetry (till 1922), Des Imagistes (+ Some Imagist Poets, Catholic Anthology and Pathology des Dommagistes), The Egoist, The English Review, The Little Review, The New Age, Others, and more.
+The most obvious omission is The Dial.